ronnyml/snowplow-wiki/technical-documentation/1a-trackers/Building-a-Tracker.md

 ### Unstructured events and custom contexts

 Snowplow lets you send an array of custom contexts with each event, so each tracker method which fires an event should have an optional `contexts` argument for this array.
-The elements of this array should be self-describing JSONs (http://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/).
+The elements of this array should be [self-describing JSONs](http://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/).
 Before being attached to the payload, these JSONs should be stringified and (if the user has enabled base 64 encoding) base 64 encoded.
 If encoding is turned on, the querystring parameter for the array of contexts is `co`; otherwise it is `cx`.
 This difference is so that the enrichment process knows whether to attempt to base 64 decode the field.

 The `trackUnstructEvent` tracker method follows similar principles, but it takes a single self-describing JSON rather than an array.
 If encoding is turned on, the querystring parameter for the unstructured event JSON is `ue_pr`; otherwise it is `ue_px`.